 We also require all suppliers with a Framework Agreement in place with Taylor Wimpey to abide by our Supplier Code of Conduct.
 The Supplier Code of Conduct is issued to suppliers alongside our Framework Agreement.
-Our Supplier Code of Conduct sets out the anti-slavery and trafficking principles which we require our suppliers, contractors and business partners to uphold.
+Our Supplier Code of Conduct sets out the anti-slavery and trafficking principles which we require our suppliers, contractors and business partners to uphold and requires them to respect workers' human rights and prohibits all forms of modern slavery.
 Our employment and recruitment agencies and other third parties supplying workers to our organisation are also required to comply with our Code of Conduct.